Attractions

 Cherry Street AME Church

-Declared the “Mother Church” of the AME denomination in Alabama.
-Originally organized in 1877 as the Colored Methodist Church.
-For drive by only.
+Recognized as the “Mother Church” of the AME denomination in Alabama, this historic site was originally organized in 1877 as the Colored Methodist Church.
+It is available for drive-by viewing only.

 308 North Cherry Street